 “Through the use of the simulation labs I gained comfort and skills pertaining to direct patient care.
 The greatest dilemma many new grads encounter is when to act.
 What I learned as a student and new graduate is that there is book knowledge and then there are skills.” -Shieka Pharr '16

 The School of Nursing (SON) currently employs two Certified Healthcare Simulation Experts (CHSE).
 According to the Society for Simulation in Healthcare, there are fewer than 1,200 Certified Healthcare Simulation Experts in the United States.

 Benefits of Simulation

-According to the Agency for Healthcare Research and Quality (2018), simulation is a strategy, not a technology.
-Moreover, National Council State Boards of Nursing (2015) report that simulation provides students the opportunity to engage in more experiential learning, enhances their use of technology, places more emphasis on outcomes versus process and provides an avenue to incorporate more evidence-based strategies throughout the curriculum.
+Simulation is a strategy, not a technology.
+Simulation allows students to engage in experiential learning, enhances their use of technology, places more emphasis on outcomes versus process and provides an avenue to incorporate more evidence-based strategies throughout the curriculum.
 Consequently, simulation outcomes include improved patient safety, enhanced preparation of new nursing graduates, and reduced reliance on traditional clinical sites, while supporting innovation in teaching strategies.